AntoineLAFITTE/holbertonschool-shell/permissions/README.md

 11-directories_permissions : adds execute permission to all subdirectories of the current directory for the owner, group and other users.

 12-directory_permissions : Creates a directory called my_dir with permissions 751 in the working directory.

+13-change_group : Changes the group owner to school for the file hello.